mjordan/islandora_workbench_docs/docs/generating_csv_files.md

 ### Using a Drupal View to identify content to export as CSV

-You can use a new or existing View to tell Workbench what nodes to export into CSV, and what fields you want in the CSV.
+You can use a new or existing View to tell Workbench what nodes to export into CSV.
 This is done using a `get_data_from_view` task.
 A sample configuration file looks like this:

 ```yaml
 task: get_data_from_view